longhornopen/longhornopen.github.io/index.md

 %}

 {% capture qlti_desc %}
-<p>Instapoll allows you to run light quizzes and classroom polling, which can be optionally graded.
-Instapoll plugs into your Learning Management System as an LTI app.</p>
+<p>Qualtrics LTI allows you to create a survey or quiz in Qualtrics and offer it to your students as a graded activity.
+Grades can be either completion grades, or a grade calculated by Qualtrics.
+Qualtrics LTI plugs into your Learning Management System as an LTI app.</p>
 {% endcapture %}
 {% include homepage_product_bar.html
    logo_image='images/qualtrics-lti-logo.png'